easy-node-pro/harmony-toolbox/README.md

 [![Easy Node - Harmony Validator Operations Toolbox](http://img.youtube.com/vi/ydvMXFDrHwg/0.jpg)](http://www.youtube.com/watch?v=ydvMXFDrHwg "Easy Node - Harmony Validator Operations Toolbox")

-# Quickstart Guide
+## Quickstart Guide
 #### Pre-Installation Requirements:
 Digital Ocean users can use [this pre-installation quick guide](https://validator-toolbox-guide.easynode.one/full-manual/pre-installation-information/pre-installation/digital-ocean-validator-node-setup "this pre-installation quick guide").

-Any other provider or hardware pre-install requirements:
+**Operating System**
--   ✔️ A new Ubuntu 20.04LTS server
+-   Ubuntu 20.04LTS - The suggested operating system from harmony **Account**
--   ✔️ Login as a user account with sudoless root access or run and install as root
+-   Be logged into any user account, we strongly suggest not using root.
-	-   Our tips on setting this up for our installer to perform sudo commands is [right here](https://validator-toolbox-guide.easynode.one/full-manual/pre-installation-information/pre-installation/any-other-provider-validator-node-setup/sudoless-root-access "right here").
-You can revert this after installation is complete.
+	-   Account must have sudoless root access (if not using the root account)
 	-   If you skip this step, you will be prompted for your password during rclone setup but it will be hidden in the menu.
-If it pauses at that point, type your user account password to continue.
+If it pauses there type your user account password.
--   ✔️ Volume Support
+**Storage Volume**
-	-   Mount a volume at ~/harmony before you start or in a folder in /mnt and we\'ll install there and symlink to ~/harmony
+	-   Mount your volume to any folder inside of /mnt and we'll detect a single mount point inside of that folder, install harmony in /mnt/yourfolder/harmony and symlink that folder to ~/harmony

 #### Installation - New & Existing servers:
 After completing the pre-requisites pull the repository into your home directory.